Building Intelligence and Strength in the Feet and Legs for Stability and Grounding

 Kidney 1 (Yongquan) // Tala Hrdaya

-In Chinese Medicine the lowest and most grounding point on the body is located on the sole of the foot and is called Kidney 1 (yongquan).
-In Ayurvedic medicine this point is called Tala Hrdaya.
-Kidney 1 is usually translated as bubbling spring because it is an access point to the deep reserve of Kidney energy within while at the same time being deeply connected to earth.
-Because it is the lowest point on the body and it’s connected to Kidney energy it is thought to be a very significant place to utilize when feeling ungrounded and ‘in your head’.
+In Chinese Medicine, the lowest and most grounding point on the body is located on the sole and is called Kidney 1 (yongquan).
+In Ayurvedic medicine, this point is called Tala Hrdaya.
+Kidney 1 is usually translated as bubbling spring because it is an access point to the deep reserve of Kidney energy within while at the same time being deeply connected to the earth.
+Because it is the lowest point on the body and connected to Kidney energy, it is a significant place to utilize when feeling ungrounded and ‘in your head.’

-The location of the Kidney 1 point can be found on the sole of the foot in the groove just under, and in the middle of, the pads of the big toe and second toe.
+The location of the Kidney 1 point can be found on the sole in the groove just under and in the middle of the pads of the big toe and second toe.
 Gently rub and press this point for an added sense of grounding.

 Movement and Yoga Poses for the Feet and Legs